Characterizing stochastic cell cycle dynamics in exponential growth: Results

 \subsection{Model correspondence}

-To determine the differences between the deterministic and stochastic model, we eliminate the Laplace-transformed lifetime PDFs $\tilde{p}_j$ in favor of the exponential-mean lifetimes $\overline{\tau}_j$ using their definition (Eq.~\ref{expmeanlife}).
+To determine the differences between the deterministic and stochastic models, we eliminate the Laplace-transformed lifetime PDFs $\tilde{p}_{\delta j}$ in favor of the exponential-mean lifetimes $\overline{\tau}_{\delta j}$ using their definition (Eq.~\ref{expmeanlife}).
 First consider the consistency condition for exponential growth (Eq.~\ref{eqn:consistgm}).
-The convolution theorem ensures that the exponential-mean times of successive states add to generate the wait time for transitioning from birth to state $j$ (\textit{e.g.}~the natural logarithm of Eq.~\ref{eqnconvthr}).
-Eq.~\ref{eqn:consistgm} can now be rewritten as a relation between the cell cycle duration and the doubling time:
+The convolution theorem ensures that the exponential-mean lifetimes of successive states add to generate the age of state $j$ (\textit{e.g.}~the natural logarithm of Eq.~\ref{eqnconvthr}).
+Eq.~\ref{eqn:consistgm} can now be rewritten as a relation between the exponential-mean cell-cycle duration and the doubling time:

 which is now intuitively equivalent to the consistency condition in the deterministic model (Eq.~\ref{eqnidealconst}).
+Details of the derivation are given in Appendix~\ref{stoch_consistcond}.

 Now consider the expressions for state number in the stochastic model (Eqs.~\ref{eqnen}-\ref{eqnNt}).
-When the deterministic cell age is set equal to the exponential-mean stochastic transition time $\tau = \overline{\tau}_j$ for the state $j$, the numbers are identical in the two models:
+When the deterministic age $\tau$ is evaluated at exponential-mean stochastic age $\overline{\tau}_j$, the numbers are identical in the two models:

 We therefore conclude that the statistics of the deterministic and stochastic models are identical in an exponential culture for models with the same growth rate $k$, once a correspondence has been established between states $j$ and ages $\tau$.
 In the deterministic model, state $j$ corresponds to times $\tau \in [\overline{\tau}_{j-1},\overline{\tau}_{j}]$ where $\overline{\tau}_{0}\equiv 0$ and $\overline{\tau}_{m}=T$.
 This correspondence is illustrated schematically in Fig.~\ref{figcorr}.
 Since we demonstrated a correspondence between the models, almost all the application discussed in Sec.~\ref{secappltocellcycle} generalize by replacing the deterministic time $\tau$ with the corresponding exponential mean $\overline{\tau}$ \footnote{ The exception are the replicating cell statistics $N_\text{rep cell}$.
 In this case, the implicit assumption that states are sequential cannot always be implemented in the stochastic model.
 For instance, consider the re-initiation of replication at the quarter cell positions late in the cell cycle in rapidly proliferating cells, as illustrated in Fig.~\ref{fig:detmodel}A. If these events were modeled as independent, you will first see one replisome initiate at one quarter cell position and then the other.
 In this case one must compute the exponential means using the order statistics (\textit{e.g.}~\cite{Cox1974}).}.